 If we stop to think about the far-reaching consequences our actions bring on this day, we may be able to create some positive changes that will benefit every being and lead to a brighter festival.

-Here are 6 creative ways that will help you celebrate Diwali that will help you celebrate Diwali in an eco-friendly manner without downing your festive spirits.
+Here are 6 creative ways that will help you celebrate green Diwali without downing your festive spirits.

 1. Use oil Diyas and LED lights instead of candles

 Diyas can be used multiple times to our taste and requirements and are made from the earth-friendly material.
-Try avoiding the painted ones as they have chemical colours smeared over them.
+Try avoiding the painted ones as they have chemical colours smeared over them and go for natural eco-friendly diyas.
 Candles, on the other hand, are for one-time use, require energy in their creation, are petroleum-based, and release toxins during burning to affect the air quality.
 Some of the toxins are benzene, formaldehyde, and lead which are harmful to human and environmental health.
-If you must use electric illumination, opt for LED lamps or lights.
+If you must use electric illumination, opt for LED lamps or Diwali lights.
 They use at least 80 per cent lesser energy than the regular ones and also come in various hues too.
 Looking for some DIY craft time?
 Try mixing your love for crafts and unique lamps with the Happy Home Lamp Shades With Fairy Lights.

 2. Make natural Rangoli